Frequently Asked Questions

 Parents can put their child's name on our wait list by filling out an application form during pregnancy, or any time thereafter.
 You will not receive any notification after submitting this form unless a space opens up for your child.
-We encourage parents who have children with special needs and families of diverse backgrounds to put their names on our waiting list and also invite you to share any information regarding your family’s diversity.
+We encourage parents who have children with special needs, to put their names on our waiting list and also invite you to share any information regarding your family’s diversity.

 With a few exceptions, enrollments are on a first-come, first-serve basis with preference normally given to full-time UVM faculty or staff children.
 If a UVM family already has a child at the School, they are given priority over new families for enrolling another child.
 Because we are also a lab school, after enrolling siblings in UVM families, the program reserves the right to selectively look for children with special needs, children from diverse backgrounds, children who are at risk. and a specific age-range or gender when filling spaces.

 All of the classrooms have 2 primary teachers, early childhood students who have a 1-2 semester placement in the classroom, and work study students.
 In the infant and toddler rooms there are usually 3 adults to 8 babies, in the older room (2-3 yr. olds) there are 3 adults to 10 children, and in the preschool there are 3 adults to 14 children, and 3-4 adults to 20 children.
 During the academic semester the ratio of adults to children can be higher.

 During the summer months (May through August) the mentor teachers remain constant (except for vacation times) but the secondary staff changes.
 As much as possible, our aides for the summer consist of recent early childhood students and work study students who are already familiar with the children.
 There may also be student teachers in the classrooms if a course is offered.